mrdrbrdr/ocr-pdf-script/README.md

 - Batch process multiple PDFs in a folder
 - Danish OCR (but has multi-language support for the cosmopolitans out there)
+- Re-OCRs PDFs even if they already have text (fixes corrupted text/encoding issues)
 - Automatically skips digitally signed PDFs so as to not void signatures
 - Removes original files after successful OCR (signed files are preserved)
 - Progress tracking in the terminal + clear error reporting